dgattoni/gol-app/README.md

 ### Tools and libraries

-- JAVASCRIPT
+- JAVASCRIPT (ES6)
-- CSS
+- CSS (GRID LAYOUT, FLEXBOX)
-- HTML
+- HTML5

 ### To improve:

 - Serve app on ExpressJS to run index on Localhost.
+- Add babel for es6 imports.
 - Separation of concerns on functions (create utility functions) for better maintainability.
 - Use JS prototype approach to create a Cell element.
 - Improve code using a more declarative approach on coding.